 A2B Degree Plus Commonwealth Commitment: You enroll full-time and earn a 3.00 GPA.
 The Commonwealth lowers your costs.

-A new option for completing your associate's degree while earning your bachelor's
+A new option for completing your associate's degree while earning your bachelor's degree.

-If you have completed at least 30 college-level credits at a Massachusetts community college before transferring to Bridgewater State University, you may be eligible to receive an associate’s degree using credits you earn while pursuing your bachelor’s degree.
+If you have completed at least 30 college-level credits at a Massachusetts community college prior to transferring to Bridgewater State University, you may be eligible to receive an associate’s degree using credits you earn while pursuing your bachelor’s degree.
 The program is called Reverse Transfer.
 To enroll in Reverse Transfer, all you have to do is fill out a participation form that will authorize the sharing of your academic transcript between Bridgewater State University and your community college.

 If you would like to know more Reverse Transfer, contact the Transfer Center at 508-531-2686 or email email@example.com.